azyablov/sros_bng_observability/README.md

 While many of them are quite obvious, implementation may be not that easy.

-## The Three Pillars of Observability
+## The three pillars of Observability

 ### Logs